2023 Most Popular Anthropology Doctor's Degree Schools in Illinois

 About 50% of the students majoring in anthropology at the school are women while 50% are male.

-Out of the 5 schools in Illinois that were part of this year’s ranking, University of Illinois at Chicago landed the # 4 spot on the list.
-Located in the city of Chicago, UIC is a public school with a fairly large student population.
+A rank of #4 on this year’s list means University of Illinois at Chicago is a great place for anthropology students working on their doctor’s degree.
+Located in the large city of Chicago, UIC is a public college with a fairly large student population.

 Explore all the Most Popular Anthropology Colleges in the Great Lakes Area or other specific states within that region.